 This pilot project was unique for two reasons: At the time the pilot project began, there were few countries in Latin America that had developed and implemented DHIS2 systems in Spanish, and no other systems in the region specifically focused on breast cancer follow-up.
 The project team found that DHIS2 Tracker and the DHIS2 Android Capture App were user-friendly tools that made it easier for the public health system in Trujillo to trace women through the breast cancer detection journey.
 HISP UiO is grateful to PATH, EHAS and the Trujillo MoH for sharing the details of their work with the global DHIS2 community, and hope that other health systems can benefit from their example when deploying DHIS2 as an electronic registry for cancer or other non-communicable diseases, and that other countries in Latin America can benefit from the DHIS2 experience of the team in Peru.

-Watch a video presentation of the Trujillo team’s work from the 2021 DHIS2 Annual Conference:
+Learn more about this project on the PATH website, and watch a video presentation of the Trujillo team’s work from the 2021 DHIS2 Annual Conference: